Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 So, the plant becomes weak and left with no energy for growth without the sap.

-Pests such as scales, spider mites, mealybugs, aphids, etc., can attack your Alocasia if you follow a wrong watering technique, keep the plant in low light, or don’t provide correct temperatures or humidity.
+Pests such as scales, spider mites, mealybugs, aphids, etc., can attack your alocasia if you follow the wrong watering technique, keep the plant in low light, or don’t provide correct temperatures or humidity.

 Also read: How Do I Get Rid Of Bugs In Alocasia? (+Common Bugs Identification)